shuciran/shuciran.github.io/_posts/04 Privilege Escalation/Windows/2023-01-22-SeImpersonatePrivilege.md

 The RogueWinRM exploit is possible because whenever a user (including unprivileged users) starts the BITS service in Windows, it automatically creates a connection to port 5985 using SYSTEM privileges.
 Port 5985 is typically used for the WinRM service, which is simply a port that exposes a Powershell console to be used remotely through the network.
 Think of it like SSH, but using Powershell.

-If WinRM is active on the machine (port 5985/tcp) RogueWinRM is not unexploitable.
+> If WinRM is active on the machine (port 5985/tcp) RogueWinRM is not exploitable.
 {: .prompt-warning }

 If, for some reason, the WinRM service isn't running on the victim server, an attacker can start a fake WinRM service on port 5985 and catch the authentication attempt made by the BITS service when starting.
 If the attacker has SeImpersonate privileges, he can execute any command on behalf of the connecting user, which is SYSTEM.